-django-model-utils supports Django 1.4.2 and later on Python 2.6, 2.7, 3.2, and 3.3.
+django-model-utils supports Django 1.8 through 1.10 (latest bugfix release in each series only) on Python 2.7, 3.3 (Django 1.8 only), 3.4 and 3.5.

 1.2 Fields

 1.2.1 StatusField

 A simple convenience for giving a model a set of "states."
 StatusField is a CharField subclass that expects to find a class attribute called STATUS on its model or you can pass choices\name to use a different attribute name, and uses that as its choices.
 Also sets a default max\length of 100, and sets its default value to the first item in the STATUS choices: